-Nick Pellegrino, creator of the pop-up restaurant phenomenon, Mangia Nashville, brings a level of culinary richness and excitement that is new to Nashville’s dining landscape.
-Mangia Nashville’s unique concept quickly garnered the Nashville Scene’s 2011 Writer’s Choice Award for “Best Weekly Food Event” and Pellegrino was dubbed the “Godfather of Pop Ups” in Tennessee.
-He is a regular guest on WSMV Nashville’s “More At Midday,” as well as the “What’s 4 Dinner” segment during the morning news broadcast.
-He has been featured on Cooking Channel, CMT, WNPT, WKRN and FOX Nashville, among others.
-Nick is presently working on a television project of his own and his first cookbook.
+Mangia Nashville’s unique concept quickly garnered the Nashville Scene’s 2011 Writer’s Choice Award for “Best Weekly Food Event” and Nick was dubbed the “Godfather of Pop-Ups” in Tennessee.
+Nick is a regular guest on WSMV Nashville’s “Today in Nashville” as well as the “What’s 4 Dinner” segment during the morning news broadcast.
+He has been featured on Cooking Channel, Travel Channel, CMT, Nashville Public Television’s “Tennessee Crossroads,” WKRN and FOX Nashville, among others.

 Nick currently lives in Franklin, Tennessee with his wife and son.
 He is working on his first cookbook and hopes to expand his Italian food concept to other cities throughout the Southeast.